pfn/EnragedRabbitOnRRF/README.md

 Stepper motor configuration, `M569`, can be done in `config.g` or `ercf/settings.g`

+In order to run these macros, RRF 3.4b3 or newer *must* be used

 ### Configuration

 Many variables can be configured in `ercf/settings.g`, reference